evgenyneu/JsonSwiftson/README.md

 ### The goals of this library

 * Map JSON text into Swift structures or classes.
-* Keep the source code of the library tiny by using Swift generics.
+* Keep the source code of the library tiny by using Swift generics and taking advantage of type casting features of the language.
 * Use just a single method `map()` to handle strings, numbers, booleans and arrays of those types.
 * Support casting to optional types.
 * Check if the mapping was successful.